Loading and Firing a French Musket in the Age of Napoleon 1791-1815.

 The loading and firing information reproduced here is taken from

-that work.
 With war on the

 Smyth published in 1812 a new drill for the United States Infantry